danielang2020/ats/README.md

 - DDD not only limit the biz logic, but also its their own validation rule.
 Some passing parameters can trusted by another Domain.
 - Mysql can archive data with Event Scheduler and list partition.
 - order and deal work with TTL to prune, and position can delete closed status info directly after three months to prune.
 - tick data receiver can be master-master pattern, data center should deduplicate every single tick.
+- market focus on sending tick and provide multiple rate, e.g. real-time, 5 seconds etc. RTC service always receive real-time tick data and compute, if there are so many tick data coming and rtc could not compute ASAP, rtc can accumulate tick data to form a candlestick in memory that can be used by next round.